-The bail bond process can be confusing at times, particularly when you are stressed trying to get a loved one released from jail.
+The bail bond process can be confusing, particularly when you are stressed trying to get a loved one released from jail.
 First and foremost, know that bail agents take their role in the criminal justice system very seriously and strive to serve those in need in a timely and professional manner.

 Bail agents facilitate the release of a defendant from jail by working directly with family or friends, who provide the bail agent with important information regarding the defendant.
-Many people will find it difficult to obtain and pay the court upfront the full amount of the bond so the services if a bail agent can be invaluable in those situations.
+Many people will find it difficult to obtain and pay the court upfront the full amount of the bond, so a bail agent’s services can be invaluable in those situations.

 Below is key information a bail agent will need for a bond contract: